mehulagg/gitlab/doc/administration/gitaly/index.md

 #### Gitaly times out when pushing lots of refs

-You might have time-outs when pushing a repository with a lot of refs.
+You might have time-outs when pushing a lot of refs to a repository.
 The logs would have the following:

 ```shell